feliciahmq/etl-pipelines/README.md

 - 🔹 **Connect pgAdmin & Postgres**
   pgAdmin to query Postgres db.

-- 🔹 **Dockerized Ingestion Script**
+- 🔹 **Ingestion Script**
-  The ingestion script is containerized and can be run with arguments to perform ingestion from CSV to PostgreSQL.
+  The ingestion script is can be run with arguments to perform ingestion from CSV to PostgreSQL.

 ### Set Up